uthea/FSRCNN-RGB/README.md

 + layers_lr = learning rate for all layers except deconv layer
 + deconv_lr = learning rate for deconv layer
 + ckpt = model checkpoint path
-+ ckpt_mode = the possible values are 'load' and 'resume'
++ ckpt_mode = the possible values are 'load' , 'resume' and 'new'
-+ padding = accept a list that consist of 5 numbers for layers padding paramameters, the order is [feature_extraction, shrink, expanding, deconv]
++ padding = accept a list that consist of 5 numbers for layers padding paramameters, the order is [feature_extraction, shrink, lm, expanding, deconv]

 ## Training the model